Reblexis/ts-auto-translate-llm/README.md

 ## Overview

 TS-Auto-Translate-LLM is a Python tool that uses Large Language Models (LLMs) to automatically translate Qt linguist (.ts) files.
-It leverages the capabilities of modern LLMs like GPT and Claude to provide high-quality translations for software localization.
+It leverages the capabilities of modern LLMs like GPT-4.1-mini to provide high-quality translations for software localization to any language.

 ## Features

-- Translate any Qt .ts file to the target language
+- Universal language support - translate to any language using ISO language codes
+- Uses GPT-4.1-mini by default for high-quality translations
+- Translates all strings in a single batch by default for consistency
-- Supports multiple LLM providers (OpenAI, Anthropic, etc.)
+- Supports multiple LLM providers (OpenAI, Anthropic)
-- Batch translate multiple files at once
-- Configurable via command-line options, environment variables, or config files
-- Progress tracking and detailed logging
 - Preserves .ts file structure and metadata
+- Detailed logging and progress tracking

 ## Installation